-Vega was introduced in Series 002 as North Star’s very own blended malt brand.
-Launching with an extremely affordable 23 year old version, Vega got off to a winner, receiving many plaudits and selling out within days.
+Vega was introduced in Batch 002 as North Star’s very own blended malt brand.
+Launching with an extremely affordable 23 year old version, it got off to a winner, receiving plenty plaudits and selling out within days.
 Following this early success could have been hard, but the release of a 40 year old sequel is certainly one way of going about it.

 Value for Money: While £123 can’t really be described as cheap, the fact the liquid in this bottle was distilled in the 70’s and slept for at least 40 years should add a little perspective.
 Without a doubt, this is a bargain.